-- No information available from a previous HTTP request.
-When the Web Proxy has no credential information for the client, then it fails the HTTPS request. - Cookie-based authentication surrogates and transparent requests.
+- Cookie-based authentication surrogates and transparent requests.
 When the appliance uses cookie-based authentication, the Web Proxy does not get cookie information from clients for HTTPS and FTP over HTTP requests.
 Therefore, it cannot get the user name from the cookie.
 In this situation, HTTPS and FTP over HTTP requests still match the Identity group according to the other membership criteria, but the Web Proxy does not prompt clients for authentication even if the Identity group requires authentication.
 Instead, the Web Proxy sets the user name to NULL and considers the user as unauthenticated.
-Then, when the unauthenticated request is evaluated against the non-Identity policy groups, it only matches non-Identity groups that specify "All Identities" and apply to "All Users."
+Then, when the unauthenticated request is evaluated against the non-Identity policy groups, it matches only non-Identity groups that specify "All Identities" and apply to "All Users."
 Typically, this is the global policy, such as the global Access Policy.
-For a diagram of how this occurs, see Figure 7-3 on page 134. - Cookie-based authentication surrogates and explicit requests.
+For a diagram of how this occurs, see Figure 7-3 on page 12. - Cookie-based authentication surrogates and explicit requests.
 The behavior is different, depending on whether or not credential encryption is enabled: - Credential encryption enabled.
-The behavior is the same as cookie-based authentication with transparent requests, as described above. - Credential encryption disabled.
-The Web Proxy uses no surrogates and HTTPS and FTP over HTTP requests are authenticated and matched to Identity groups like HTTP requests.
-For a diagram of how this occurs, see Figure 7-2 on page 133.
+The behavior is the same as cookie-based authentication with transparent requests, as described previously. - Credential encryption disabled.
+The Web Proxy uses no surrogates.
+HTTPS and FTP over HTTP requests are authenticated and matched to Identity groups like HTTP requests.
+For a diagram of how this occurs, see Figure 7-2 on page 11.

-Table 7-1 summarizes the information described above.
+Table 7-1 summarizes the previous information.